SysBioChalmers/RAVEN/README.md

 ## Citation
 If you use RAVEN 2.0 in your scientific work, please cite:
 > Wang H, Marcišauskas S, Sánchez BJ, Domenzain I, Hermansson D, Agren R, Nielsen J, Kerkhoven EJ.
 (2018) RAVEN 2.0: A versatile toolbox for metabolic network reconstruction and a case study on _Streptomyces coelicolor_.
-PLoS Comput Biol x(x): e1006541. doi:[10.1371/journal.pcbi.1006541](https://doi.org/10.1371/journal.pcbi.1006541).
+PLoS Comput Biol 14(10): e1006541. doi:[10.1371/journal.pcbi.1006541](https://doi.org/10.1371/journal.pcbi.1006541).

 If you use any of the following functions, please also cite the relevant paper: